Nøtteroser – A Norwegian Christmas Cookie You’ll Want to Make

 To prepare the aquafaba:

-Pour the aquafaba and cream of tartar in a bowl of a stand mixer and whisk on high speed for about 3-4 minutes.
-Gradually add in the powdered sugar and whisk for another 2-3 minutes until stiff peaks form.
+Pour the aquafaba and cream of tartar into the bowl of a stand mixer and whisk on high speed for about 3-4 minutes.
+Gradually add the powdered sugar and whisk for another 2-3 minutes until stiff peaks form.

 To make the cookies: